EOL/publishing/doc/trophic_web_data.md

 }
 ```

 `nodes` are classified into four groups: `"source"`, `"predator"`, `"prey"`, `"competitor"`. `"source"` is the source taxon in the predator and prey records.
 It is the focal species, the point of reference for the rest of the trophic web.
 A `"competitor"` is a predator of a `"prey"` node.
-There is a limit of 10 nodes per group (and there will only be one `"source"` node).
-In order for a node to be included, it must have a rank of species or lower (subspecies, etc.), as well as have an icon.
+There is a limit of 7 predators, 7 prey, and 10 competitors.
+In order for a node to be included, it must be a species and have an icon.

 `node` attributes:
   * `id`: the `page_id` for the taxon